 If there are more than 30 people, the group will be split and a second guide will be assigned at no extra charge.
 The tour can be customized according to your individual needs.

-After reunifaction of the divided Germany the government moved completely to Berlin and the new government district emerged.
+After reunification of the divided Germany the government moved completely to Berlin and the new government district emerged.
 The centerpiece is the so-called “Federal Belt” with a symbolic bridge over the Spree and the former wall boundary.
-At the same time, the old Reichstag building was extensively converted into the new seat of the German Bundestag with a plenary hall and a publicly accessible high-tech glass dome.
+Simultaneously, the old Reichstag building was extensively converted into the new seat of the German Bundestag with a plenary hall and a publicly accessible high-tech glass dome.
 In addition to the impressive new buildings of the German parliament and the Federal Chancellery we show you many politically relevant buildings and institutions such as ministries, media houses or embassies.

 On this tour you will see, among other things:

-- Federal Chancellery – building for around 450 employees li>
+- Federal Chancellery – building for 450 employees

-- Federal Press Conference – Expression of the Fourth Power in the State li>
+- Federal Press Conference – expression of the fourth power in the state

 Wall Memorial in the German Bundestag